What is Medical Physics?

 - Incorporates both theoretical and experimental methods, but inherently an applied discipline

-For more information, we recommend the American Association of Physicists in Medicine (AAPM) Public Education Website(ext. link) which addresses issues like: what is a medical physicist, the medical physicist in radiation therapy and diagnostic medical imaging, history of medical physics, etc.
+For more information, we recommend the American Association of Physicists in Medicine (AAPM) Public Education Website, which addresses issues like: what is a medical physicist, the role s/he plays in radiation therapy and diagnostic medical imaging, history of medical physics, etc.